-- Provide Lower Extremity Amputation Prevention (LEAP) training to 20 health care providers in an effort to increase the number of foot examinations and decrease amputations as a result of diabetes. - Provide at least 324 diabetic foot screens through trained LEAP providers. - Provide continuing education to at least 281 healthcare providers to increase utilization of the American Diabetes Association's standards of care for persons with diabetes mellitus. - Provide mini-grants to 11 churches and community-based organizations that focus on diabetes prevention and management.
+- Provide Lower Extremity Amputation Prevention (LEAP) training to 25 health care providers in an effort to increase the number of foot examinations and decrease amputations as a result of diabetes. - Provide at least 500 diabetic foot screens through trained LEAP providers. - Provide continuing education to at least 280 healthcare providers to increase utilization of the American Diabetes Association's standards of care for persons with diabetes mellitus. - Provide mini-grants to 10 churches and community-based organizations that focus on diabetes prevention and management.

-- Train 255 paramedics, emergency medical technicians, and nurses in the acute treatment of stroke. - Increase by one the number of hospitals certified as primary stroke centers to improve the stroke system of care within the state.
+- Train 270 paramedics, emergency medical technicians, and nurses in the acute treatment of stroke. - Increase by one the number of hospitals certified as primary stroke centers to improve the stroke system of care within the state.

-- Distribute 4,000 child safety car seats through county health departments and community partners. - Achieve a child safety restraint use rate of 81%. - Distribute and install 3,650 residential smoke detector alarms in communities with high incidences of fire-related injuries. - Provide fire safety education to at least 1,500 households. - Increase the number of partnerships with city, county, and volunteer fire departments to promote fire safety throughout Mississippi by five.
+- Distribute 3,000 child safety car seats through county health departments and community partners. - Achieve a child safety restraint use rate of 77.5%. - Increase the number of partnerships with city, county, and volunteer fire departments to promote fire safety throughout Mississippi by three.

-• Coordinate 24 Mississippi Partnership for Comprehensive Cancer Control Coalition activities, including membership recruitment, Coalition meetings, and statewide cancer control conference.
+- Coordinate 26 Mississippi Partnership for Comprehensive Cancer Control Coalition activities, including membership recruitment, Coalition meetings, and statewide cancer control conference. - Conduct 15 collaborative projects with other agencies and organizations interested in reducing cancer incidence, morbidity, and mortality.